ooz/blog/2018/my-interview-checklist/README.md

 * How many hours does senior management work per week (CEO/CTO)?

 * Do you think there is any company benefit that is over-the-top, unfair or a waste of money?
-* What do you think is the biggest problem in the team/department/company right now?
+* What do you think is the biggest challenge in the team/department/company right now?
 How do you address it?

 ### Career, community